China quality watchdog to allow U.S. beef imports from June 20

-SINGAPORE, June 20 China will allow beef imports from the United States starting from June 20, China's food quality watchdog said in a statement on Tuesday.
+SINGAPORE, June 20 (Reuters) - China will allow beef imports from the United States starting from June 20, China's food quality watchdog said in a statement on Tuesday.

 Boneless and bone-in beef from cattle under 30 months of age will be eligible for imports, according to the statement published on the website of the General Administration of Quality Supervision, Inspection and Quarantine.